BenGOsborn/problems/comp2230/lab5/QUESTIONS.md

     -   If we no longer have the same issue, we know it must have been one of the tip up coins we removed earlier which only requires one search
     -   If the tipping is redirected now, we know that it must be a result of one of the 3 coins we moved over, which we can compare
     -   If the tipping stays the same, we know it must be because of one of the individual remaining coins.
 Therefore, we will compare one of these coins against a normal coin and if it tips it is it else the other is

+## 13

+If we construct a decision tree for all of the possible combinations from each weighing, we see that each outcome can only have 3 states being scales balanced, or 2 unbalanced, where the balanced state narrows down by 8 and the unbalanced narrows down by 4.
+Therefore in the worst case, we need 3 attempts from each

+## 14

+For a directed acyclic graph that achieved this, consider any graph with at most 4 vertices that does not have any edges.
+Then, each permutation of those vertices will be a topological sort, as no vertex has any dependencies